ybisht/NewRepo/readme.txt

+changes made thru branch1

 This sample project demonstrates the below:

 1.)
 Verifying fingerprints from file.
 2.)
 Identifying fingerprints from database.